Optical mosaics#

 You can use multiple options to select the best scenes for your mosaic.
 The most simple is to use every image available based on the date parameters.
 Select Use all scenes and all images will be integrated into the mosaic.

-Choose Select scenes and choose one of the three available Priority options, based on the needs of your analysis (SEPAL sorts the images available for each tile):
+Choose Select scenes and pick one of the three available Priority options, based on the needs of your analysis (SEPAL sorts the images available for each tile):

-• Target date: Prioritizes images that match the target date.
+• Target date: Prioritizes imagery as close as possible to the target date.

 To validate your selection, select the Apply button.